camillarees/camillarees.github.io-reading-notes/README.md

 ## **A Growth Mindset in My Own Words** 🦋

+### My name is Camilla Rees (she/her) and I live in Utah (Mountain Standard Time).
+I have a bachelor’s of science in family science and several years of experience in nonprofit management and marketing.
+I also love spending time outdoors with my husband, daughter, and our dog! 🐶

+View my portfolio page here: https://github.com/camillarees

 *A growth mindset is the idea that there is no end to progress.
 All successes and failures are opportunities to learn, think outside the box, and try a new way.*

 - Remember to trust the process.
 Baby steps are still steps.